your0rg/HabitatForMeteor/README.md

  1. [Specifying your fork of a target project](https://github.com/your0rg/HabitatForMeteor/blob/master/exerciser.sh#L80-L94)
      * Name of your fork of one the target projects
      * Your github organization for your fork of "todos" or "mmks"    **[Obligatory]**
      * The release tag you want to attach to the above project.
-It must be the newest release available anywhere: locally, or on GitHub, or on apps.habitat.sh **[Obligatory]**
+It must be the newest release available anywhere, be it locally, on GitHub, or on apps.habitat.sh **[Obligatory]**

  1. [Specifying your public GitHub access](https://github.com/your0rg/HabitatForMeteor/blob/master/exerciser.sh#L100-L108)
      * Your full name